Ctoic/Algorithm-Visualizer-Using-pygame/README.md

 # Algorithm-Visualizer-Using-pygame
 ## Group Members and Task
 ### 1.Najam Ali Abbas(20I-2612)
-  a.Insertion sort
+  a.
+Insertion sort
-  b.Bubble sort
+  b.
+Bubble sort
-  c.Merge Sort
+  c.
+Merge Sort
-  d.Quick Sort
+  d.
+Quick Sort
-  e.Count Sort
+  e.
+Count Sort
   ### 2. Jawad ur Rehman(20I-0633)
-  a.Selection Sort
+  a.
+Selection Sort
-  b.Heap Sort
+  b.
+Heap Sort
-  c.Radix Sort
+  c.
+Radix Sort
-  d.Bucket Sort
+  d.
+Bucket Sort
 # Pygame
 Pygame is a set of Python modules designed for writing video games.
 Pygame adds functionality on top of the excellent SDL library.
 This allows you to create fully featured games and multimedia programs in the python language.
 Pygame is highly portable and runs on nearly every platform and operating system.